 Every year over 3,500 people around Scotland are treated by the Ambulance Service after having a cardiac arrest.

-Unfortunately only around 1 in 20 people will survive.
+Unfortunately only around 1 in 12 people will survive.
 Starting CPR saves lives… so let’s be ready.
-We’re asking you to say ‘I’ll do it’ and be one of 500,000 people in Scotland getting trained in CPR.
+We’re asking you to say ‘I’ll do it’ and be one of 500,000 people in Scotland getting CPR ready.

-We’re asking this as part of a new strategy for out of hospital cardiac arrest (OHCA) which aims to double survival rates across the country within five years.
+We’re asking this as part of Scotland’s strategy for out of hospital cardiac arrest (OHCA) launched in 2015 which aims to double survival rates across the country within five years.
 Reaching this level of performance would mean around 300 more lives being saved every year compared to recent years.
-Starting an improvement programme now could result in a total of 1,000 additional lives saved by 2020.
+This improvement programme could result in a total of 1,000 additional lives saved by 2020.